Circus Circus Las Vegas: Ownership changes and later years

 In April 1974, William Bennett and William Pennington were approved by the state as new operators of the casino.
 They leased Circus Circus from Sarno and Mallin, who remained as landlords for several years.
 Bennett and Pennington had been searching for a financially challenged Las Vegas casino that they could take over.
 They originally considered the Landmark, before settling on Circus Circus.
 Bennett was initially skeptical that a family friendly casino could succeed in Las Vegas.
 However, he and Pennington quickly turned Circus Circus into a profitable venture.
 Under their management, the casino contained mostly slot machines, and did not cater to big gamblers.
 Although the casino was mocked for its theme, it had wide appeal among the middle-class demographic.
-Various additions were made over the years, including an RV park in 1979, followed by motel structures the following year.
+Various additions were made over the years, including an RV park in 1979, followed by motel structures the next year.

 Bennett said in 1981, "I don't believe kids and gambling mix.
 If I had to start over, I would not use this concept.
 We end up being babysitters for the town, which is fine, but we have a lot of problems because of all the kids around.
 We have more security wandering the floors than most hotels."
 Bennett and Pennington operated the property through Circo Resorts, Inc, which would later become Circus Circus Enterprises.
 In their lease, they had an option to buy Circus Circus from Sarno, which they eventually did in 1983.
 By that point, Circus Circus was one of the most successful casinos in the state.

 A 29-story hotel tower was added in 1986, followed by the Adventuredome amusement park in 1993.
 A 35-story tower was added during renovations in 1996, part of an effort to bring in new customers.
 Circus Circus officials also hoped to retain the resort's core demographic: young families and retirees searching for bargains.